-Hindman’s music has been commissioned and performed by the world’s top new music performers including Bent Frequency Chamber Ensemble (Atlanta),Pulse Ensemble (Miami), Empire City Men’s Chorus (NYC), Bang-on-a-Can’s bassist Robert Black, cellist Craig Hultgren, guitarist Paul Bowman, percussionist Stuart Gerber, the Caraval Quartet (NYC), the Goliard Ensemble (NYC), the Atlas Saxophone Quartet (Chicago), the Corona Guitar Kvartet (Denmark), and orchestras including the Alabama Symphony, the Brevard Symphony Orchestra, the Florida Orchestra, and the North Florida Symphony Orchestra.
+Fusing her punk background with classical refinement, Hindman’s music pushes the boundaries of performance techniques.
+It is played by the world’s best new music performers, including Empire City Men’s Chorus (NYC), Splinter Reeds (San Francisco), Bent Frequency (Atlanta), ensemble dal niente (Chicago), Corona Guitar Kvartet (Denmark),Caraval Quartet (NYC), Atlas Saxophone Quartet (Chicago), Bang-on-a-Can’s bassist Robert Black, cellist Craig Hultgren, percussionist Stuart Gerber.
+Orchestra appearances include the Alabama Symphony, the Florida Orchestra, the Women’s Philharmonic Orchestra and the North Florida Symphony.
 Her collaboration with artist Sally Johnson has been exhibited in major museums throughout the Southeast.

 Guest teaching appearances include the 2018 Charlotte New Music Festival, the 2016 Summer Composition Intensive at St. Mary’s College, the 2016 and 2017 Miami International Piano Festival Academy, and the 2015 AmiCa Credenze POP Festival in Sicily.
 Her residencies include 2017 and 2009 Seaside Escape to Create Fellowships, Visiting Artist at the American Academy in Rome, the Visby International Centre for Composers, and Composer-in-Residence for the Goliard Ensemble.

 Her music appears on twelve CDs, including her critically acclaimed Tightly Wound (innova 965) and Tapping the Furnace (innova 878).
 “Hindman offers extraordinary glimpses into interesting topics, concepts of modernity and structured complexity. … for many listeners the composer’s first CD Tapping The Furnacerepresents a remarkable discovery,” says Kulturni Magazin UNI.
-Her work is the title track on Corona Guitar Kvartet’s Taut (2015) on Albany Records.
+Recent releases on include Albany include her orchestral work Setting Century Symphony on Frost Symphony Live (2018), and the title track on Corona Guitar Kvartet’s Taut (2015).
 Other labels include Capstone and Living Artists.
 Scores are available from Subito Music, NoteNova, and dorn/Needham.

 Hindman is Associate Professor of Composition at the Frost School of Music, University of Miami.
 She received her Doctorate of Musical Arts from the University of Miami, and a Master of Arts from Duke University.
 She has been new music critic for the Miami Herald and South Florida Classical Review, and hosted WVUM’s Po Mo Show, devoted to a post-modern mix of classical music written since 1980.